Need to Talk?

 Supervision

 As part of our professional practice and adhering to the BACP guidelines we have regular individual supervision.
 Supervision is a process of reviewing the work we do with another psychotherapist.
 This is to help ensure that we are working safely and in the best interests of clients.
 Client anonymity is kept, so you will not be identified.
-Only aspects of work we do may be discussed.
+Only aspects of the work we do may be discussed.

 Discussing your Therapy